 Impact of compression noise and interaction of the compression noise with various dynamic range mapping schemes should be studied.

 Visually lossless compression should be supported.

+(Comment: is there a need for mathematically lossless compression?
+This may have implication for floating point inputs.)

 Appropriate method(s) of objectively measuring compression efficiency and visual quality needs to be developed.
 See Annex B for further details.

+(Compression efficiency – To be further discussed)

 Multiple Generations of Encoding/Transcoding

 The quality of picture should not degrade significantly as it goes through multiple generations of encoding.
 In studios, that is done as a part of video processing.
 In the consumer space, a content stored or sent to a set top may be transcoded for further distribution in home or outside the home.
 In a head end, content may be transcoded to multiple different bit rates and resolutions for Adaptive Bit Rate streaming using, for example, DASH.

+Comment: Some capture or mastering applications may use full video range, usually a high bit-rates and non-subsampled chroma (e.g. 4:4:4), prior to re-encoding to contribution or distribution.

 Picture processing